Tag Archives: Creativity

 Thus, it also represents family, relating to the six qualities which hold families together – health, understanding, property, employment, friendship and actions.

-3 KanToday may prove to be an excellent day for introspective searching, finding and listening to your inner wisdom.
+3 KanToday may prove to be an excellent day to draw on your inner wisdom to overcome illusions.
 It is a day to look for empowerment within, nurture it and bring it into your home.

 However, the number 3 can also represent challenges.
 It can be seen as unstable and is not necessarily the easiest number to work with.
 When combined with the energy of the nawal Kan, this may be rather problematic.
 It may be a day of power struggles, of challenges to wisdom.
 It could be a day on which big decisions are best avoided as wise decision-making may be obstructed.